 Were you fired as a result of suffering from a serious medical condition or physical or mental disability?

-At Shanberg, Stafford & Bartz LLP, located in Newport Beach, California, we represent the victims of sexual harassment and other forms of employment discrimination and wrongful termination.
+At Shanberg, Stafford & Bartz LLP, located in Newport Beach, California, our wrongful termination attorney Orange County represents the victims of sexual harassment and other forms of employment discrimination and wrongful termination.
 Our wrongful termination lawyers have significant experience in this area of the law and know how to help.

 Discrimination based on protected characteristics (i.e. race, gender, age, pregnancy, religion, national origin, etc.)

 Discrimination based on physical or mental disability or medical condition

 Employee leave and benefits